 It looks like a pretty interesting hike, and says it involves some scrambling, and a 2-mile section called “The Narrows” that is a flash flood danger zone.
 Maybe someday I’ll put together a car shuttle & backpack trip down there.
 Looks fun!

-Free camping and good for working
+Free camping near Los Alamos, good for working too!

 It was very quiet here, with just some occasional traffic noise, which died down entirely at night.
 With good internet access too, this made an ideal spot to hole up for a few days and get some work done.